citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolTraditionalDetailResponseModel.md

 `func (o *HypervisorResourcePoolTraditionalDetailResponseModel) UnsetContainerScopes()`

 UnsetContainerScopes ensures that no value is present for ContainerScopes, not even an explicit nil
-### GetRootPath

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetRootPath() HypervisorResourceRefResponseModel`

-GetRootPath returns the RootPath field if non-nil, zero value otherwise.

-### GetRootPathOk

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetRootPathOk() (*HypervisorResourceRefResponseModel, bool)`

-GetRootPathOk returns a tuple with the RootPath field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRootPath

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetRootPath(v HypervisorResourceRefResponseModel)`

-SetRootPath sets RootPath field to given value.

-### HasRootPath

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) HasRootPath() bool`

-HasRootPath returns a boolean if a field has been set.

-### GetNetworks

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetNetworks() []HypervisorResourceRefResponseModel`

-GetNetworks returns the Networks field if non-nil, zero value otherwise.

-### GetNetworksOk

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetNetworksOk() (*[]HypervisorResourceRefResponseModel, bool)`

-GetNetworksOk returns a tuple with the Networks field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetworks

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetNetworks(v []HypervisorResourceRefResponseModel)`

-SetNetworks sets Networks field to given value.

-### GetStorage

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetStorage() []HypervisorStorageResourceResponseModel`

-GetStorage returns the Storage field if non-nil, zero value otherwise.

-### GetStorageOk

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetStorageOk() (*[]HypervisorStorageResourceResponseModel, bool)`

-GetStorageOk returns a tuple with the Storage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetStorage

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetStorage(v []HypervisorStorageResourceResponseModel)`

-SetStorage sets Storage field to given value.

-### GetTemporaryStorage

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetTemporaryStorage() []HypervisorStorageResourceResponseModel`

-GetTemporaryStorage returns the TemporaryStorage field if non-nil, zero value otherwise.

-### GetTemporaryStorageOk

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetTemporaryStorageOk() (*[]HypervisorStorageResourceResponseModel, bool)`

-GetTemporaryStorageOk returns a tuple with the TemporaryStorage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTemporaryStorage

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetTemporaryStorage(v []HypervisorStorageResourceResponseModel)`

-SetTemporaryStorage sets TemporaryStorage field to given value.

-### GetUseLocalStorageCaching

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetUseLocalStorageCaching() bool`

-GetUseLocalStorageCaching returns the UseLocalStorageCaching field if non-nil, zero value otherwise.

-### GetUseLocalStorageCachingOk

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetUseLocalStorageCachingOk() (*bool, bool)`

-GetUseLocalStorageCachingOk returns a tuple with the UseLocalStorageCaching field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUseLocalStorageCaching

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetUseLocalStorageCaching(v bool)`

-SetUseLocalStorageCaching sets UseLocalStorageCaching field to given value.

-### HasUseLocalStorageCaching

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) HasUseLocalStorageCaching() bool`

-HasUseLocalStorageCaching returns a boolean if a field has been set.

-### SetUseLocalStorageCachingNil

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetUseLocalStorageCachingNil(b bool)`

- SetUseLocalStorageCachingNil sets the value for UseLocalStorageCaching to be an explicit nil

-### UnsetUseLocalStorageCaching
-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) UnsetUseLocalStorageCaching()`

-UnsetUseLocalStorageCaching ensures that no value is present for UseLocalStorageCaching, not even an explicit nil
-### GetCustomProperties

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetCustomProperties() string`

-GetCustomProperties returns the CustomProperties field if non-nil, zero value otherwise.

-### GetCustomPropertiesOk

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetCustomPropertiesOk() (*string, bool)`

-GetCustomPropertiesOk returns a tuple with the CustomProperties field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCustomProperties

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetCustomProperties(v string)`

-SetCustomProperties sets CustomProperties field to given value.

-### HasCustomProperties

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) HasCustomProperties() bool`

-HasCustomProperties returns a boolean if a field has been set.

-### SetCustomPropertiesNil

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetCustomPropertiesNil(b bool)`

- SetCustomPropertiesNil sets the value for CustomProperties to be an explicit nil

-### UnsetCustomProperties
-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) UnsetCustomProperties()`

-UnsetCustomProperties ensures that no value is present for CustomProperties, not even an explicit nil
-### GetPersonalvDiskStorage

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetPersonalvDiskStorage() []HypervisorStorageResourceResponseModel`

-GetPersonalvDiskStorage returns the PersonalvDiskStorage field if non-nil, zero value otherwise.

-### GetPersonalvDiskStorageOk

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetPersonalvDiskStorageOk() (*[]HypervisorStorageResourceResponseModel, bool)`

-GetPersonalvDiskStorageOk returns a tuple with the PersonalvDiskStorage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPersonalvDiskStorage

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetPersonalvDiskStorage(v []HypervisorStorageResourceResponseModel)`

-SetPersonalvDiskStorage sets PersonalvDiskStorage field to given value.

-### HasPersonalvDiskStorage

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) HasPersonalvDiskStorage() bool`

-HasPersonalvDiskStorage returns a boolean if a field has been set.

-### SetPersonalvDiskStorageNil

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetPersonalvDiskStorageNil(b bool)`

- SetPersonalvDiskStorageNil sets the value for PersonalvDiskStorage to be an explicit nil

-### UnsetPersonalvDiskStorage
-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) UnsetPersonalvDiskStorage()`

-UnsetPersonalvDiskStorage ensures that no value is present for PersonalvDiskStorage, not even an explicit nil
-### GetStorageBalanceType

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetStorageBalanceType() StorageBalanceType`

-GetStorageBalanceType returns the StorageBalanceType field if non-nil, zero value otherwise.

-### GetStorageBalanceTypeOk

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) GetStorageBalanceTypeOk() (*StorageBalanceType, bool)`

-GetStorageBalanceTypeOk returns a tuple with the StorageBalanceType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetStorageBalanceType

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) SetStorageBalanceType(v StorageBalanceType)`

-SetStorageBalanceType sets StorageBalanceType field to given value.

-### HasStorageBalanceType

-`func (o *HypervisorResourcePoolTraditionalDetailResponseModel) HasStorageBalanceType() bool`

-HasStorageBalanceType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)